 In addition to the new interface and modernized analysis tree, improvements have been made at all levels of the product:

-- an image comparison slider to quickly compare different layers/images in the same data set
+- an image comparison slider for quick comparison of different layers/images in the same dataset

-- a results calculator to calculate the results directly in the Mountains interface
+- a results calculator for calculating results directly in the Mountains interface

-- statistical tools are now available with all products, allowing large amounts of data to be managed.
+- statistical tools are now available for all products, enabling them to manage large quantities of data.

-With the arrival of the MountainsSpectral family of products, version 9 opens up new possibilities for the analysis of microscopy and spectroscopy data, in particular correlative analysis.
+With the arrival of the MountainsSpectral product family, version 9 opens up new possibilities for the analysis of microscopy and spectroscopy data, in particular correlative analysis.

-It is now possible to load multichannel cubes of compositional data, allowing users to combine tomography and chemical analysis.
+It is now possible to load multi-channel compositional data cubes, enabling users to combine tomography and chemical analysis.

-Data from different sources (SEM, AFM, EDS/EDX etc.) can be brought together to form single multilayer datasets.
-A new color mixing tool allows users to choose which data layers to bring to the foreground.
+Data from different sources (SEM, AFM, EDS/EDX etc.) can be brought together to form unique multi-layer datasets.
+A new color blending tool allows users to choose which data layers to bring to the foreground.

-Electron microscope users can now create spectacular 3D renderings that combine EDS/EDX maps or other spectral/compositional data with MEB images or even reconstructed topography.
+Electron microscope users can now create spectacular 3D renderings combining EDS/EDX maps or other spectral/compositional data with SEM images, or even reconstructed topography.